DineWithMe/Development-Tools/Code Editor/README.md

 Highlight web colors in your editor

-Comment: well, although vs code come with color picker in your css, but this extension has better highlighting, plus it work well with Sass color variable.
+Comment: well, although vs code come with color picker in your css, but this extension is better when come to highlighting, plus it works well with Sass color variable.